 - Tier 2 - The lawn of the TV ads - Yes, the grass is greener on your lawn.
 The neighbor will say that you are making him look bad.
 The level of effort, cost and dedication does increase and you will likely have the best lawn in the neighborhood.
-But once the lawn bug hit, it is easy to become obsessed and jump to tier 3 [should we remove this previous sentence?
-It detracts from the flow].
 This is a balanced approach that uses the best of both worlds.

 - Tier 3 - The Wrigley Field - You research the lawn cultivar for your area, you kill your lawn with Round Up (aka renovation) and go after a monostand (single cultivar of grass).
 Mowing at least twice week is normal and mowing daily sounds just fine.
 This group wants a perfectly leveled lawn and a single weed is not acceptable.
 The risks are higher and so is the cost and time commitment, but so are the rewards.
-Don't jump into this tier until you have mastered tier 2.
+Don't jump into this tier until you have mastered tier 2 for at least a year.

 Popular Cool Season Topics